Odyssey of the Mind

-Odyssey of the Mind, abbreviated OM or OotM, is a creative problem-solving program where team members present their solution at a competition to a predefined long-term problem that takes many months to complete and involves writing, design, construction, and theatrical performance.
+Odyssey of the Mind, often abbreviated as OM or OotM, is a creative problem-solving program where team members present their solution at a competition to a predefined long-term problem that takes many months to complete and involves writing, design, construction, and theatrical performance.
 A spontaneous portion of the competition has the team also generate solutions to a problem they have not seen before.

 The program is now international, with teams from Argentina, Australia, Belarus, Canada, China, Czech Republic, DODDS, Germany, Greece, Hong Kong, Hungary, India, Indonesia, Japan, Kazakhstan, Lithuania, Mexico, Moldova, Poland, Romania, Russia, Singapore, Slovakia, South Korea, Switzerland, Togo, the United Kingdom, and Uzbekistan, regularly competing in addition to teams from the United States.

 Odyssey of the Mind is a trademark of Creative Competitions.
 Competitions are administered by a mixture of regional non-profit associations and the for-profit Creative Competitions corporation.

 History

-1970s: The Odyssey Begins

 OMER the raccoon (right) is the mascot of Odyssey.
-He is shown here with SNYPS, the New York state mascot.
+SNYPS (left) is the New York state mascot.

-The Odyssey of the Mind program was co-founded by C. Samuel Micklus and Theodore Gourley in 1978 at Glassboro State College (now Rowan University) in Glassboro, New Jersey.
-The first competition, known as "Olympics of the Mind", involved teams from 28 New Jersey schools.

-1980s: OM Goes International

-The competition grew internationally, with Canada sending teams to the World Finals in 1982.
-OM quickly outgrew its home at Rowan University, relocating the World Finals to Central Michigan University in 1983.
-The creation of the Primary Division in 1985 provided a platform for younger students.
-Throughout the decade, OM gained sponsorship from major companies like IBM and Eastman Kodak.